Dorian cuts power to Bahamas; several dead; 62K without clean water

 Minnis said his office in downtown Grand Bahama is flooded, as is the first floor of the hospital.
-So far, there have been five confirmed deaths from the storm, which battered the islands for most of Monday with 145 mph winds and only began moving away early Tuesday.
+There have been seven confirmed deaths from the storm, which battered the islands for most of Monday with 145 mph winds and began moving away early Tuesday.

 "Our focus is search, rescue and recovery," the Bahamian leader said.
 "I ask for your prayers for those in affected areas and for our first responders.
 Many homes, business and other buildings have been completely or partially destroyed."